drasbaek/data-augmentation-for-alzheimer-classification/README.md

 ## Description
 This repository forms the solution to self-chosen assignment 4 by Anton Drasbæk Schiønning (202008161) in the course "Visual Analytics" at Aarhus University.

 This project attempts to classify varying degrees of the alzheimers diseased based on MRI data using a convolutional neural network.
+The motivation behind this is using a data-driven approach to better identify a disease which hampers people's relationships, memories and personal qualitify of life.

 The scope of the analysis is to test whether data augmentation can be used to improve the performance of the model, and if so, which augmentation methods are the most effective?

 ## Methodology
 ### Model Architecture